the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 Let's implement a client-side cache with React `setState()`.
-First rename the result object to results in the initial component state.
-Second define a temporary `searchKey` which is used to store each result.
+First rename the `result` object to `results` in the initial component state.
+Second define a temporary `searchKey` which is used to store each `result`.

 {lang=javascript}
 ~~~~~~~~